AxelMontini/leetcode-rust/README.md

 Various leetcode challenges solved in Rust.

-They don't seek the best performance.
+Not all of them seek the best performance possible, but some do.